apache/sling-old-svn-mirror/launchpad/launchpad-webapp/README.txt

-This webapp contains the necessary bundles to run usling.
+This webapp contains the necessary bundles to run launchpad.

 How to run this
 ---------------